umbraco/UmbracoDocs/Umbraco-Headless/Getting-Started-Cloud/Creating-a-Headless-project/index.md

     * Doing this, will allow us to create content of the Blog Area type under our Home Page.
 5. **Save** the Document Type.

-With the permissions set, we are now ready to start working on the content for the Headless project.
+With the permissions set, we are now ready to start working on the content for the Heartcore project.

 ## Creating content